Recursive agent engineering

 Galileo

 Employee #26.
-Leading open-source evaluations and developer relations.
+Led open-source evaluations and developer relations.
 Built the Agent Leaderboard, Hallucination Index, BRAG model series, and authored five GenAI books.

 2019 - present